Learn the basics of working with Bit in your own projects.

 Track components with Bit

-Bit tracks and isolates files in your repository as components, to later make them available in other projects.
+Bit isolates and tracks files in your repository as components, to later make them available in other projects.

 bit add src/components/* # use a glob pattern or a specific path to track multiple components or a single component.

 Bit automatically scans the files it tracks for their dependencies (packages and files), to resolve out their dependency graph.

-bit statusto verify that each component’s dependency graph was successfully built and resolved by Bit.
+Use the bit status command to verify that each component’s dependency graph was successfully built and resolved.

 Let’s track the components